-Proficiency Area 9 - Communication: Effective school leaders use appropriate oral, written, and electronic communication and collaboration skills to accomplish school and system goals by practicing two-way communications, seeking to listen and learn from and building and maintaining relationships with students, faculty, parents, and community; managing a process of regular communications to staff and community keeping all stakeholders engaged in the work of the school; recognizing individuals for good work; and maintaining high visibility at school and in the community.
+Proficiency Area 9 - Communication: Effective school leaders use appropriate oral, written, and electronic communication and collaboration skills to accomplish school and system goals by practicing twoway communications, seeking to listen and learn from and building and maintaining relationships with students, faculty, parents, and community; managing a process of regular communications to staff and community keeping all stakeholders engaged in the work of the school; recognizing individuals for good work; and maintaining high visibility at school and in the community.

-() Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.1- Constructive Conversations () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.2 - Clear Goals and Expectations () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.3 - Accessibility () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.4 - Recognitions () Highly Effective e () Effective () Needs Improvement () Unsatisfactory
+() Highly Effecti ve () Effecti ive () Needs Improven nent () Unsatisfactory Indicator 9.1 Constructive Conversations () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.2 - Clear Goals and Expectations () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.3 - Accessibility () Highly Effective () Effective () Needs Improvement () Unsatisfactory Indicator 9.4 - Recognitions () Highly Effective () Effective () Needs Improvement () Unsatisfactory proficiency level by checking one of the four proficiency levels.
+If not being rated at this time, leave blank.
+Proficiency Area 10 - Professional and Ethical Behaviors: Effective school leaders demonstrate personal and professional behaviors consistent with quality practices in education and as a community leader by staying informed on current research in education and demonstrating their understanding of the research, engage in professional development opportunities that improve personal professional practice and align with the needs of the school system, and generate a professional development focus in their school that is clearly linked to the system-wide strategic objectives.